2022 Houston Astros season

 The 2022 Houston Astros season was the 61st season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 58th as the Astros, 10th in both the American League (AL) and AL West division, and 23rd at Minute Maid Park.
 The Astros, who entered the season as both the defending AL and AL West champions, looked to avenge their 2021 World Series loss to the Atlanta Braves.
 (Note: Concurrently, the Astros had qualified as entrants into a fifth consecutive American League Championship Series (ALCS) of seven total from 2017 to 2023, an unprecedented streak in franchise history.)

-The collective bargaining agreement (CBA) between MLB and the MLB Players Association (MLBPA) expired on December 1, 2021.
-With no new agreement in place, Commissioner of Baseball Rob Manfred announced a lockout of players the following day.
-On March 10, 2022, MLB and MLBPA agreed to a new CBA, thus ending the lockout.
-Opening Day, originally scheduled for March 31, instead took place on April 7, and a full 162-game season was played.
+An owners' lockout of players was implemented on December 2, 2021, following the expiration of the collective bargaining agreement (CBA) between MLB and the MLB Players Association (MLBPA), and concluded March 10, 2022, delaying the start of the regular season by one week.
+On April 7, Framber Valdez made his first Opening Day start for Houston at Angel Stadium, as the Astros defeated Los Angeles, 3–1.
+It was the Astros' tenth consecutive victory on Opening Day to establish a modern-day major league record.
+(Note: Also tied the Boston Beaneaters (1887–1896) for the all-time record.)
+On May 3, Dusty Baker became the 12th manager all-time to attain 2,000 wins with a 4–0 win over the Seattle Mariners.

-Behind Framber Valdez' first Opening Day start, the Astros won for the tenth straight year, which set a modern-day major league record for most consecutive Opening Day victories.
-(Note: Also tied the Boston Beaneaters (1887–1896).)
-Manager Dusty Baker reached 2,000 career wins on May 3 with a 4–0 win over the Seattle Mariners, becoming the 12th manager to reach the milestone.
-Two Astros pitchers, Luis García and Phil Maton, recorded an immaculate inning on June 15, 2022, the first occurrence in major league history of more than one immaculate inning pitched on the same day.
-On June 25, three Astros pitchers—Cristian Javier, Héctor Neris and Ryan Pressly—combined to no-hit the New York Yankees for the 14th no-hitter in team history.
+Two Astros pitchers, Luis García and Phil Maton, each tossed an immaculate inning on June 15, to achieve the first occurrence in major league history in which more than one immaculate inning was pitched on the same day.
+On June 25, Cristian Javier, Héctor Neris and Ryan Pressly combined to no-hit the New York Yankees for the 14th no-hitter in team history.
 (Note: The only team to no-hit the Yankees in New York since 1958, Houston had previously no-hit them on June 11, 2003, when Roy Oswalt, Peter Munro, Kirk Saarloos, Brad Lidge, Octavio Dotel and Billy Wagner performed the feat at Yankee Stadium I. The no-hitter in 2003 was also the last time the Yankees' lineup had been no-hit.)
-The following day, the hitless streak reached 16 1/3 innings via José Urquidy's 6 1/3 hitless innings, tying an expansion era record.
-(Note: Since 1961.).
+The following game, José Urquidy extended the hitless streak of New York to 16 1/3 innings, tying an expansion-era record.
+Five Astros players garnered selection to the MLB All-Star Game, including pitcher Justin Verlander (ninth career selection), second baseman Jose Altuve (eighth), designated hitter Yordan Alvarez, outfielder Kyle Tucker, and Valdez (first each), while Dusty Baker was named manger (second selection).